opendatabio/opendatabio/README.md

 which should be stored in the Herbarium_Voucher table ("número de tombo").

 The date field in the Plant, Voucher and Sample tables represents the collection date.
 This date may be incomplete, eg, only the year is recorded.
-In this case, mark zero for the unknown fields.
+In this case, mark zero for the unknown fields (https://dev.mysql.com/doc/refman/5.7/en/date-and-time-functions.html).
+The helper forms for these entities must allow this.

 All registered plants should have an Identification object.
 Vouchers should be linked to either a Plant or an Identification.

+Samples must have a "type", which can be "seeds", "leaves", "soil".
+The database seed should have some sample types of sample.

 ---